harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/define-macos-build-infra-with-anka-registry.md

 ---
-title: Define a macOS Build Infrastructure and Anka Registry
+title: Set up a macOS VM build infrastructure with Anka Registry
 description: Set up a Harness macOS build farm that uses an Anka registry and controller.
 sidebar_position: 40
 ---